On Laplacian eigenvalue equation with constant Neumann boundary data: Introduction

 then there exists $m_0>0$ such that when $m>m_0$, $u_m$ is radial, while when $m<m_0$, $u_m$ is not radial. \end{theorem} \endgroup

-For the mathematical modelling and some other related mathematical results, we refer to \cite{BBN1}, \cite{Buttazzo} \cite{HLL}, \cite{HLL2}, \cite{PNST}, \cite{PNT}, etc. Physically, \eqref{2problem} is for minimizing temperature decay, and Theorem \ref{gongming} roughly says that for round thermal body $\Omega$, when the total amount of material is larger than a threshold $m_0$, the insulating material should uniformly cover $\partial \Omega$, while below $m_0$, it is better to design a non-uniform cover.
+For the mathematical modeling and some other related mathematical results, we refer to \cite{BBN1}, \cite{Buttazzo} \cite{HLL}, \cite{HLL2}, \cite{PNST}, \cite{PNT}, etc. Physically, \eqref{2problem} is for minimizing temperature decay, and Theorem \ref{gongming} roughly says that for a round thermal body $\Omega$, when the total amount of material is larger than some threshold $m_0$, the insulating material should uniformly cover $\partial \Omega$, while below $m_0$, it is better to design a non-uniform cover.

-We interpret Theorem \ref{gongming} as a concentration breaking result, since essentially the authors show that when $m>m_0$, $u_m$ must be nonvanishing everywhere on the boundary, which is equivalent to radial symmetry, and when $m<m_0$, $u_m$ must vanish on a subset of $\partial \Omega$ with positive $\mathscr{H}^{n-1}$ measure, and thus not radial.
-The latter fact is due to perturbation by Neumann Laplacian eigenfunctions, while the non-vanishing of $u_m$ on $\partial \Omega$ when $m>m_0$ is due to spherical symmetrization and thus highly relies on the assumption that $\Omega$ is a ball.
+We interpret Theorem \ref{gongming} as a concentration breaking result, since essentially the authors show that when $m>m_0$, $u_m$ must be nonvanishing everywhere on the boundary, which is equivalent to its radial symmetry, and when $m<m_0$, $u_m$ must vanish on a subset of $\partial \Omega$ with positive $\mathscr{H}^{n-1}$ measure, and thus is not radial.
+The latter fact is due to perturbation by second Neumann Laplacian eigenfunctions, while the non-vanishing of $u_m$ on $\partial \Omega$ when $m>m_0$ is due to spherical symmetrization and thus highly relies on the assumption that $\Omega$ is a ball.

 When $\Omega$ is not a ball, by studying \eqref{cequation}, we extend the concentration breaking phenomenon from ball domains to wider class of symmetric domains including both ball domains and rectangular boxs.
-The class is given as follows:
+The class is given as follows: where $u_c$ is the solution to (1.2).